larissacpavan/larissacpavan/README.md

 # 👋 Hello, World!

-My name is **Larissa Pavan** (also known as **Lari**).
-I currently live in **São Paulo, Brazil**, and my main goal is to leverage technology to deliver impactful solutions, showcase my work, and contribute to the growth and empowerment of others through innovation and collaboration.. 🚀
+My name is Larissa Pavan.
+I’m based in São Paulo, Brazil, and I’m passionate about Artificial Intelligence and software development.
+My mission is to leverage technology to create impactful solutions, share my work with the world, and contribute to the growth and empowerment of others through innovation and collaboration. 🚀

----

-## 💻 Tech Stack

-- **Languages & Frameworks:** Java, Spring Boot, JUnit, Python, Django, pytest
-- **Tools & Utilities:** pip, Git, GitHub, VS Code
-- **Current Focus:** Machine Learning, AI, LLMs, AWS

 ---